Mike Moreno: Career

-Moreno began his musical training at the age of 15 at the High School for the Performing and Visual Arts in Houston.
+Moreno began his musical training at the age of fifteen at the High School for the Performing and Visual Arts in Houston.
 In 1997, at the age 18, he moved to New York City to attend the New School for Jazz and Contemporary Music on a scholarship.
-Moreno has since toured and recorded extensively with many prominent musicians in jazz today, including The Joshua Redman Elastic Band, Lizz Wright Band, Nicholas Payton Quartet, Meshell Ndegeocello, The Robert Glasper Experiment, Kendrick Scott Oracle, Stefon Harris Black Out, Aaron Parks Quartet, Terence Blanchard Quintet, Greg Osby 4, Wynton Marsalis and the Jazz at Lincoln Center Orchestra, Jeff "Tain" Watts Quintet, Kenny Garrett Quintet, and Ravi Coltrane Quartet.
+Moreno has since toured and recorded extensively with many prominent musicians in jazz today, including The Joshua Redman Elastic Band, Lizz Wright Band, Nicholas Payton Quartet, Meshell Ndegeocello, The Robert Glasper Experiment, Kendrick Scott Oracle, Stefon Harris Black Out, Aaron Parks Quartet, Terence Blanchard Quintet, Melissa Aldana, Kurt Elling Weather Report Tribute Band, Greg Osby 4, Wynton Marsalis and the Jazz at Lincoln Center Orchestra, Jeff "Tain" Watts Quintet, Kenny Garrett Quintet, and Ravi Coltrane Quartet.
 He has also recorded and played with mainstream artists such as Bilal and Q-Tip, as well as peers John Ellis, Jeremy Pelt, and Marcus Strickland.
-Mike is also on the Jazz Faculty at Manhattan School of Music, Temple University, The Aaron Copland School of Music, and The New School for Jazz and Contemporary Music.
+Mike is on the Faculty at Manhattan School of Music,where he teaches a course he designed titled "Popular Songs From Film" that's based on his Patreon course Standards From Film.

 As a bandleader, Moreno has released six records.
 These include Lotus, released December 2015, Another Way, released March 2012, and his debut album, Between The Lines, released March 2007, all through World Culture Music.
 Moreno's other records have been released through the Criss Cross Jazz label: First in Mind, released May 2011, Third Wish, released May 2008, and 3 for 3, released October 2017.